Some Americans Fear The Draft Is Coming Back As The U.S. Teeters On The Edge Of War With Iran

 However, writing in Business Insider, Grace Panetta notes that popular support for bringing back conscription is low enough that few, if any, in Congress are going to be willing to pass such a law.

 Even if such a law passed, there are a myriad of practical problems for getting it enacted.
-For one thing, as much as 71 percent of young men of draft age are simply unconscriptable; they’re too obese, they have criminal records, or they don’t have a high school education.
+For one thing, as much as 71 percent of young men of draft age are simply ineligible for conscription; they’re too obese, they have criminal records, or they don’t have a high school education.

 “Misinformation”